LunarBerry/SaintsRowTheThirdRemasteredTrainerEpicGamesVersion/README.md

 just start ur Game and start the cheat.

 And one thing: yeah u can play with that cheat with ur friends online coop because the game has NOT an anti cheat system.

+# The Cheat Trainer was made with Epic Games version.
+Other versions are not tested!